isisAnchalee/twaddler/README.md

 ## Notes

-I worked on this earlier at the office and had favorite/retweet network requests working.
+1. I worked on this earlier at the office and had favorite/retweet network requests working.
 I did not change my code and when I got home I started receiving 404s **sometimes**.
 They started off working 100% of the time so I'm not sure what happened :( my code in TwitterClient looks right.
 Halp.

+2. Somehow the navigationcontroller on the timeline got stretched extra tall when rendered.
+It was driving me crazy but I couldn't fix it.

 ## License